Cougars are large cats and, although not usually aggressive, have been involved in attacks on humans and causing death.

 Most national parks and wilderness areas have many signs warning that there may be cougars in the area.
 These were not put in place due to the cat’s aggressiveness but because of a young girl attacked in Caspers Wilderness Park in California.

 The five-year-old was attacked and paralyzed by a cougar.
 The family sued the authorities and was awarded two million dollars.
 The officers were admonished for not adequately warning tourists of the potential dangers in the park.

 Since the ruling, signs were placed seemingly anywhere, and everywhere, a cougar may have been sighted.
 There are several reasons why a cougar may attack a human.

 The lack of food can lead to attacks on humans by cougars.
 If animals are not getting enough food, they will go to desperate lengths to keep themselves alive.

-In areas where there are many mountain lions, the competition for food is fierce.
+The competition for food is fierce in areas with many mountain lions.
 There are many more fights between males in Florida and New Mexico due to the lack of food.